Baltimore Ravens Football

 Coaching duties were taken over by John Harbaugh following the 2007-2008 season.

 The History of Football in Baltimore

-Although the Baltimore Ravens are a young football team, Baltimore has had a long love-affair with the game.
+Although the Ravens are a young football team, Baltimore has had a long love-affair with the game.
 From local high school football to the University of Maryland Terps Baltimore fans have historically supported and embraced the game.